AI-POWERED · 10,000+ SPECIES · 3 FREE SCANS

 Whether you are walking through a Pacific Northwest conifer forest, exploring a Rocky Mountain meadow, or simply observing mushrooms growing on a fallen hardwood log, the tool can provide a quick starting point for understanding what species you may be seeing.

-How AI Helps Identify Mushrooms
+How AI Helps Identify Mushrooms?

 Artificial intelligence enables rapid mushroom recognition by combining several technologies: